frederickk/folio.js/README.md

 This template was created to mimic the structure of other popular programming tools for artists/designers such as http://processing.org, http://www.openframeworks.cc/, http://libcinder.org/

-The idea is to make getting PaperJS up and running quicker with a simple template which is contextually similar to these other tools.
+The idea is to make getting Paper.js up and running quicker with a simple template which is contextually similar to these other tools.

 By using the accompanying FPaperTemplate.html you can simply code everything within this file and all of the necessary (most common) callbacks are already implemented within the HTML

-This template takes advantage of PaperJS directly connected to the DOM http://PaperJS.org/tutorials/getting-started/using-javascript-directly/, so that JavaScript variables created in the HTML can be accessed here and visa versa.
+This template takes advantage of Paper.js directly connected to the DOM http://Paper.js.org/tutorials/getting-started/using-javascript-directly/, so that JavaScript variables created in the HTML can be accessed here and visa versa.
 I've already done the "hard work" for you within the HTML so that you can focus on editing and creating the script file /scrips/FPaperTemplate.js

 When using the template and/or renaming it be sure to uppdate corresponding names in FPaperTemplate.html